 The entire Casey clan are avid skiers/snowboarders and although Sean (probably) expends a whole bunch of mental energy thinking about acoustics, his conversations, like his speaker drivers, run full range: from the latest episodes of South Park to age-ing rockers who continue to make great records e.g. Tom Waits, Nick Lowe and Nick Cave whose 2001 song lends this article its title and whose video is a MUST WATCH.

-Back in Utah, a conundrum: all DAR staff writer interests that cross a line – or might be perceived to cross a line – must be declared but with a new portable video rig primed for its first audio show outing in Las Vegas, it’d would have been an opportunity sorely missed not to film the Zu Audio workshop and share it with readers.
+And with a new portable video rig primed for its first audio show outing in Las Vegas, it would have been an opportunity sorely missed not to film the Zu Audio workshop and share it with readers.
+Sean Casey walks us ’round:

 Further information: Zu Audio